 But – are we allowed to do this – at the same time – in the context of Privacy and GDPR compliance.
 If so, can we comply with the rulesets of Privacy and GDPR?

-All topics address the Global Societies vision and goals to become a circular sustainable green economy – 100% CO2 neutral – e.g. EU’s latest Horizon Europe’s call[8]– The Green Deal Calls[8] and the Chinese Governments Co2 neutral goal of 2020[43] combine with the “Triple bottom line” (Elkington 1994) challenge today measurements, leadership, management and trust to the green transformation.
+All topics address the Global Societies vision and goals to become a circular sustainable green economy – 100% CO neutral – e.g. EU’s latest Horizon Europe’s call[8]– The Green Deal Calls[8] and the Chinese Governments Co2 neutral goal of 2020[43] combine with the “Triple bottom line” (Elkington 1994) challenge today measurements, leadership, management and trust to the green transformation.

 Eight thematic areas were identified reflecting the key work streams of the European Green Deal: